Asclepias: sowing, planting and care

 Where to plant?

-Milkweeds are plants that enjoy heat and full sun, essential to ensure generous flowering.
-Choose an open spot with excellent light.
+Milkweeds are plants that like heat and full sun, essential for ensuring generous flowering.
+Choose a well-exposed spot with excellent light.
 If you live in southern France, you can place them in partial shade.

-They need free-draining soil, where water does not stagnate but drains quickly.
-Asclepias syriaca and Asclepias tuberosa prefer rather dry, poor soils.
-Do not hesitate to add some coarse sand before planting.
-Conversely, some species such as Asclepias incarnata and Asclepias speciosa do well in moist ground.
-You can plant them at the edge of a pond.
+They need well-drained soil, where water does not stagnate but soaks away quickly.
+Asclepias syriaca and Asclepias tuberosa prefer relatively dry, poor soils.
+Feel free to add some coarse sand before planting.
+Conversely, some species such as Asclepias incarnata and Asclepias speciosa enjoy moist soil.
+You can plant them by a pond.
 Overall, milkweeds are not very sensitive to pH.
-However, it is preferable to site them in a spot sheltered from strong winds.
+However, it is best to site them somewhere sheltered from strong winds.

-You can also grow milkweeds in a pot.
-This allows you to move the more tender ones under cover and to contain the spread of a species such as Asclepias syriaca.
+You can also grow milkweeds in pots.
+This both allows you to bring the more tender ones under cover and to contain the spread of a species such as Asclepias syriaca.

-Be cautious with Asclepias syriaca, which has already naturalised in several French regions.
-You can plant it in a pot, or install a rootstock barrier to limit its development.
+Be careful with Asclepias syriaca, which has already naturalised in several French regions.
+You can plant it in a pot, or install a rootstock barrier to limit its spread.

-Choose the planting location carefully, because once established milkweeds do not like being moved.
-Their root system, which penetrates deeply into soil, could be damaged by transplanting.
+It is best to choose the location carefully, because once established milkweeds do not like to be moved.
+Their root system, which penetrates deeply into the soil, could be damaged by transplanting.

 When to plant?

-Plant milkweeds preferably in spring, from May onwards, once frosts are no longer a risk.
+Plant milkweeds preferably in spring, from May onwards, once frosts are no longer a concern.

 How to plant?

-If planting several plants, leave 40 to 60 cm between them, depending on variety.
+If planting several plants, keep 40 to 60 cm between them, depending on variety.

-- Place the plant in a tub filled with water to thoroughly moisten the rootball.
+- Place the plant in a tub of water to thoroughly moisten the rootball.

 - Dig a planting hole at least twice the size of the rootball.
-Add drainage material if your soil tends to retain water (except for Asclepias incarnata).
+Add drainage material if necessary (except for Asclepias incarnata) if your soil tends to retain water.
 If you grow Asclepias syriaca, you can install a rootstock barrier to prevent it spreading too much.

-- Place the rootball in the planting hole.
+- Set the rootball in the planting hole.

 - Backfill with soil.